coulof/adventofcode/README.md

 1st puzzle super easy thanks to the [intersection operator](https://ruby-doc.org/3.2.2/Array.html#method-i-26) on the array.

 2nd puzzle has two implementations, a litteral one that is way to slow or math one.

+## Day 5
+WIP

+## Day 6
+The brute force calculation is easy to find the winning race.

+If we were to calculate the optimum without computing all values, a quadratic equation would be the best.

+## Day 7
+Quick and dirty, puzzle 1 only